OpenApi-5p/py5paisa/README.md

 from py5paisa.order import Order, OrderType, Exchange

 #This is example of a commodity order.
 You can pass scripdata either you can pass scripcode also.
+# please use price = 0 for market Order
 #Using Scrip Data :-